 As an inclusive educator, your challenge is to make sure all students can access and benefit from your classroom’s book nook.
 With just a few supports and adaptations, you can make this important area a welcoming and inclusive space for children with different learning styles, special needs, and temperaments.

 Here are seven common challenges to book corner accessibility, followed by easy tips you can use right now to solve them.
-(These suggestions are adapted from Susan Sandall’s Building Blocks for Teaching Preschoolers with Special Needs.)
+(These suggestions were adapted from the second edition of Building Blocks for Teaching Preschoolers with Special Needs.
+Check out the new third edition here!)

 Challenge #1: Sam is easily distracted—sometimes he stops by the book corner, but he doesn’t focus on anything for very long.